mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 | raidz2   | 11.4 TB        | 57.2%               |
 | raidz3   | 7.7 TB         | 38.6%               |

 I chose raidz1.
-I think the odds of two drives failing simultaneously in my NAS is fairly low, and I use restic (TODO: link) to back everything up to the cloud anyway.
+I think the odds of two drives failing simultaneously in my NAS is fairly low, and I use [restic](https://restic.net) to back everything up to the cloud anyway.

 When choosing which ZFS mode to use, don't think "how willing am I to lose data?" but rather, "how willing am I to spend several hours recovering my data?"
 [ZFS is not a backup strategy](https://www.raidisnotabackup.com/).
 ZFS can protect you against disk failure, but there are many threats to your data that ZFS won't mitigate, such as accidental deletion, malware, or physical theft of your server.

 To me, the value of ZFS is that I don't have to resort to my cloud backups if one drive dies.
 With raidz1, I'll have to recover from backups if two drives fail, which is a pain but not the end of the world.
 To me, it's not worth giving up 26% of my server's usable storage for raidz2.

 The more physical drives you have, the more defensive you should be about disk failure.
 If I had a pool of 20 disks, I'd probably use raidz2 or raidz3.

+### Preventing concurrent disk failures

+raidz1 protects me if one disk fails.
+If two or more drives fail at once, I'll suffer data loss.

+Based on [Backblaze's stats](https://www.backblaze.com/blog/backblaze-hard-drive-stats-for-2020/), the average failure rate of each disk is only 0.5-4% per year.
+Naively, the probability of two disks failing at once would seem vanishingly small.
+But disks aren't statistically independent.
+If one disk fails, the odds of another disk failing are much higher if it's the same model, from the same manufacturing batch, and it spent its life in the same environment processing a similar workload.
+Given this, I did what I could to reduce the risk of concurrent disk failures.

+I chose two different models of disk from two different manufacturers.
+To reduce the chances of getting disks in the same manufacturing batch, I bought the disks from different vendors.
+I can't say how much this matters, but it didn't increase costs significantly, so why not?

 ## How I chose parts